Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

 How to use snippets
 +++++++++++++++++++

-Snippet is a small predefined part of a template in the `Send email`_ action that allows to insert blocks of information in the resulting message.
+The snippet is a small predefined part of a template in the `Send email`_ action that allows inserting blocks of information in the resulting message.
 Currently, it is not allowed to customize or to create snippets.
-All of them can be found in the hint to a template:
+All of them are in the hint to a template:

 |templates-5|